iterative/katacoda-scenarios/examples/synced-storage/step3.md

 copy on the remote storage).

-If you have a deduplicating filesystem (like XFS, Btrfs, etc.)  then ecerything is fine because making copies of the same file does not actually increase the disk usage.
+If you have a deduplicating filesystem (like XFS, Btrfs, etc.)  then everything is fine because making copies of the same file does not actually increase the disk usage.
 If not, then you can create and mount by loopback a deduplicating filesystem, and move the project and caches there.